kngwyu/kngwyu.github.io/index.md

 - Rogue-Gym: A New Challenge for Generalization in Reinforcement Learning
   - Aceepeted to IEEE Conference on Games 2019
   - [Paper](https://arxiv.org/abs/1904.08129), [Environment code](https://github.com/kngwyu/rogue-gym), [Experiment code](https://github.com/kngwyu/rogue-gym-agents-cog19)

-# Awards
-- 2021: Ichiko Memorial Award (一高記念賞), Graduate School of Arts and Sciences, University of Tokyo (Dean's Award)

 # OSS Projects
 I am a fan of open sources and open communities since I met the